Cutting a Release

 Steps

-- Increment the version number, keeping all four files in sync:
+- Increment the version number, keeping all seven files in sync:

 - Update the CHANGELOG.
 If the CHANGELOG is up-to-date, then this should be minimal.